-4. Sanctions
+Sanctions

 The concept of economic sanctions has now been expressly addressed in the JOA.
-The absence of provisions dealing with this issue in earlier versions of the JOA meant that some companies had developed their own "model" provisions to deal with this issue, particularly where a counterparty is a national oil company, so it is beneficial that this has been "standardized" in this latest version.
+The absence of provisions dealing with this issue in earlier versions of the JOA meant that some companies had developed their own 'model' provisions to deal with this issue, particularly where a counterparty is a national oil company, so it is beneficial that this has been 'standardised' in this latest version.
 The concept flows through a number of JOA provisions, including:

-- an obligation on the operator to implement policies and procedures designed to comply with economic sanctions in the conduct of joint operations; - the ability to remove an operator that is in breach of economic sanctions; - prohibitions on transfers to sanctioned entities (and deemed default if the transfer occurs by way of a change of control); and - permitting withdrawal if there is a belief that another party is subject to sanctions, in which case transfer can be made solely to the non-sanctioned entities.
+- an obligation on the operator to implement policies and procedures designed to comply with economic sanctions in the conduct of joint operations - the ability to remove an operator that is in breach of economic sanctions - prohibitions on transfers to sanctioned entities (and deemed default if the transfer occurs by way of a change of control) - permitting withdrawal if there is a belief that another party is subject to sanctions, in which case transfer can be made solely to the non-sanctioned entities

-5. Anti-bribery and corruption
+Anti-bribery and corruption

 The 2023 JOA bolsters the anti-bribery and corruption provisions that were included in the 2012 version.
-In particular, the operator has enhanced obligations relating to compliance and engagement of third party contractors and allows for removal of the operator if the operator is in breach of anti-bribery and corruption requirements.
+In particular, the operator has enhanced obligations relating to compliance and engagement of third-party contractors and allows for removal of the operator if the operator is in breach of anti-bribery and corruption requirements.

-6. Other changes
+Other changes

-The 2023 JOA also includes a number of other less "intrusive" amendments:
+The 2023 JOA also includes a number of other less 'intrusive' amendments:

-- Reference rate Following the UK FCA's announcement of the cessation of the publication of LIBOR, the JOA now provides for SOFR as a replacement "Reference Rate" for the purposes of calculating interest.
-The JOA provides optionality for either "Average SOFR" (calculated on a backwards-looking basis) or "Term SOFR" (calculated on a forward-looking basis, similar to LIBOR). - Withering interest This default remedy is now optional, rather than one of the standard selection of remedies.
-Despite its complexity, there are advantages to retaining this option, particularly for English law governed JOAs. - Force majeure State-controlled entities are now no longer entitled to rely on force majeure relief as a consequence of change in law or other governmental action in certain circumstances.
+- reference rate-Following the UK Financial Conduct Authority's announcement of the cessation of the publication of LIBOR, the JOA now provides for SOFR as a replacement 'Reference Rate' for the purposes of calculating interest.
+The JOA provides optionality for either 'Average SOFR' (calculated on a backwardslooking basis) or 'Term SOFR' (calculated on a forward-looking basis, similar to LIBOR) - withering interest-This default remedy is now optional, rather than one of the standard selection of remedies.
+Despite its complexity, there are advantages to retaining this option, particularly for English law governed JOAs

+LCXI31 (CXI3 force majeure-State-controlled entities are now no longer entitled force majeure relief as a consequence of change in law or other go action in certain circumstances to rely on vernmental Want to read more?
+Sign up for a free trial below.